Harry Mosco: Solo career (1978 – 1980s)

 After the split, Mosco secured label support from Nigerian businessman **G.A.D.
 Tabansi** and released his debut album For You Specially (1978).
 Although the record met modest commercial response, he continued to perform and record, including collaborations with Ghanaian-born artist Nana Love.

 His follow-up albums, Country Boy (1978) and Sugar Cane Baby (1982), achieved significant commercial and critical success.
 They blended Afro-pop, disco, and highlife with danceable rhythms, earning Mosco a major place in Nigeria’s post-highlife sound.
 Other works such as Peace & Harmony (1979) and Heartbreak (1983) further cemented his reputation as one of Nigeria’s most versatile musicians.

 In 1997, he founded **H.M.
 Studios** in Lagos, a state-of-the-art recording facility that supported emerging Nigerian musicians.
 He was also among the early members of the **Performing Musicians Association of Nigeria (PMAN)**, contributing to artist advocacy and industry growth.

 Personal life

-Harry Mosco was married and later divorced.
-He was the father of several children, including **Chike Agada**, **Paul**, **Nadia**, and **Dwayne**.
+Harry Mosco was married and later divorced, with two children from the marriage.
+He was the father of several children, including Paul, Nadia, Dwayne, Adanna & Chike.
 Known for his humility and generosity, he served as a mentor and father figure to many younger artists and contributed to cultural projects in Lagos and his hometown of Egede.